StefanoFrazzetto/symbiotic/README.md

 ## Sensors

 Symbiotic allows your devices to react to events triggered by remote devices.
-As an example, the following shows how to turn on a light bulb when motion is detected
+The following shows how to turn on a light bulb when a motion sensor is triggered
 ```python
 # control GPIO devices through pigpio (remote RaspberryPi controller)
 pin_factory = app.sensors.pin_factory('pigpio', host='192.168.1.42')